tanyaaton/TH-wxo-partner-enablement/Lab_2_AI_GATEWAY/README.md

 # LAB 2: AI Gateway

-1. create `.env` file in the folder of the model source you want to add. (/watsonx, /groq or /gemini)
+1. create `.env` file in **watsonx folder**.
-2. Paste the content from the `env-tamplete` file, and fill in with required keys (for watsonx keys, please see instruction on how to get wxai key from README in watsonx folder)
+2. Paste the content from the `env-tamplete` file, and fill in with required keys

 ### Adding model to watsonx.Orchestrate instance
 3. run the following command in folder.

 if you have not setup orchestrate environment, run
 ```
-orchestrate env add -n stgb-inox -u <your-WO_URL>
+orchestrate env add -n trial-env -u <your-WXO_URL>
 ```
 then activate the environment by run
 ```
-orchestrate env activate stgb-inox
+orchestrate env activate trial-env
 ```
 After run the second command, you will be prompt to input your `WATSONX_API_KEY` you obtain earlier.